tahoma2d/tahoma2d/doc/how_to_build_win.md

 ### Run
 `Tahoma2D.exe` can now be run.
 Congratulations!

-## Setup and Run in Debug Mode
+## Alternative to Run the Program - Setup and Run in Debug Mode
+- Use this method if you are interested in analysing Tahoma2D rather than just creating a running copy.
 - [ ] Start with a local working Tahoma2D installation.
+The latest release version is available here: https://tahoma2d.org/
 - - [ ] Copy all files and subfolders from the working Tahoma2D folder, except `tahomastuff` and `ffmpeg`.
 - - - Paste to the build folder where the compiler generates output.
-- - - `$tahoma2d/toonz/build/Debug` or `$tahoma2d/toonz/build/RelWithDebug` are typical build folders and are based on the `Solution Configuration` choice you will make in the build option below.
+- - - `$tahoma2d/toonz/build/Debug` or `$tahoma2d/toonz/build/RelWithDebug` are typical build folders and are based on the `Solution Configuration` choice you make in the build option below.
-- - - If the Debug or RelWithDebug subfolder does not already exist then create that folder manually or skip this step and come back to it after doing at least one build to create one of those folders.
+- - - If a `Debug` or `RelWithDebug` subfolder does not already exist then create that folder manually or skip this step and come back to it after doing at least one build to create one of those folders.
 - - - The Tahoma2d dlls and exe in those folders will be replaced when the next build is run.
 - - [ ] Copy the `tahomastuff` folder to `$tahoma2d/toonz/build/toonz` to have this result: `$tahoma2d/toonz/build/toonz/tahomastuff`.
 - [ ] Start Visual Studio and load the solution.